natebarksdale/natebarksdale.github.io/src/content/blog/2023-04-03-what-is-future-mindedness.md

 coordinates: [51.509865, -0.118092]
 ---

-For the John Templeton Foundation, I wrote about how our minds journey through time to shape our future experiences.
+For the John Templeton Foundation, I wrote about prospection.

 > It’s something that so many organisms do that it’s been described as a core organizing principle of animal and human behavior.
 Countless animals use prospection to adapt their behavior to their environments, allowing them to improve their chances of finding food or a mate, and to avoid danger.
 It’s also something humans seem to be especially good at: thinking about the future helps us make decisions, set and achieve goals, and cultivate cooperation and generosity.
 >